Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 Chairs in Hyde Park London, England, UK

 MAP.
-Hyde Park marks the beginning of your Westminster London Self Guided Walking Tour.
-One of the Royal Parks in London, it was established in 1536 by Henry VIII as hunting grounds.
+One of the Royal Parks in London, Hyde was established in 1536 by Henry VIII as hunting grounds.
+The park didn’t actually open to the public until over 100 years later in 1637.

-The park opened to the public in 1637.
-Since then, it has been the site of exhibitions, duels, demonstrations, rock concerts and the London Winter Wonderland Christmas Market.
+Since then, it has been the site of exhibitions, duels, demonstrations, concerts and the London Winter Wonderland Christmas Market.

-The park is crisscrossed by walking paths, has two ponds, several statues and numerous memorials (including the Princess Diana Memorial Fountain in the center of the park).
+The vast area is crisscrossed by walking paths, features two ponds, several statues and numerous memorials (including the Princess Diana Memorial Fountain).

 #2 Wellington Arch